francescoferraioli/array-spy-extension/README.md

 2. Select which array methods you want to track
 3. Click "Save Configuration"
 4. The extension will now track the selected array methods
-5. Access the currently tracked array through `arraySpyExtensionValue.currentArray` in the browser console
+5. Access the currently tracked array through `__arraySpy.current` in the browser console

 ## Example